 Instructions

-- Blot the pumpkin: Line a medium bowl with 2 paper towels.
+- Blot the pumpkin: Line a medium bowl with a double layer of paper towels.
 Place the pumpkin puree in the bowl.
-Using another paper towel, press down to blot excess moisture out of the pumpkin.
+Using another paper towel, press down to blot excess moisture from the pumpkin.
+You may need to repeat a couple of times with new paper towels.
 After blotting, you will have about 1 cup (225g) of pumpkin.
 Set aside.

-- Brown the butter: NOTE: If topping the cookies with the brown butter icing, you can brown the butter for both the cookies AND the icing together.
-Once it is all browned, divide and set aside 1/4 cup for the glaze.
-You can use it in step 8.
-The rest (about 1 cup) is for the cookies, used in step 5.
-In a light-colored skillet, melt the butter over medium heat, stirring or whisking constantly.
+- Brown the butter: Brown the 16 Tablespoons of butter for the cookies together with the 4 Tablespoons for the glaze.
+Place all 20 pieces of butter in a light-colored skillet over medium heat.
+(Light-colored helps you determine when the butter begins browning.)
+Stir or whisk the butter constantly as it melts.
 Once melted, the butter will begin to foam.
 Keep stirring.
-After 5–8 minutes, the butter will begin browning.
-You’ll notice lightly browned specks begin to form at the bottom of the pan and it will have a nutty aroma.
-Once browned, immediately remove from heat and pour into a heatproof glass bowl or liquid measuring cup, including all of the browned solids at the bottom of the pan.
-If you browned enough butter for the icing as well, divide and set aside 1/4 cup (2 ounces/60ml) brown butter for step 8.
-Allow brown butter to slightly cool while you continue.
+After 5โ8 minutes, the butter will begin browningโyou’ll notice lightly browned specks begin to form at the bottom of the pan and it will have a nutty aroma.
+As soon as the butter has browned, immediately remove from heat and pour it into a large heat-safe glass bowl or liquid measuring cup.
+Scrape up the browned solids at the bottom of the skillet and add them as well.
+Divide and set aside 2 Tbsp (28g) of the brown butter to use for the glaze in step 8.
+The rest of the brown butter will go in the cookie dough in step 5.
+Allow to slightly cool while you continue.

-- In a medium bowl, whisk the oats, flour, baking soda, salt, cinnamon, and pumpkin pie spice together.
+- In a large bowl, whisk together the oats, flour, baking soda, salt, cinnamon, and pumpkin pie spice.

-- Make the icing: Give the 1/4 cup of brown butter you reserved for the icing a quick stir.
-If it’s no longer thin and liquid, warm it on the stove or in the microwave until liquid again.
-Whisk in the remaining icing ingredients until smooth.
-Dip the top of each cookie into the icing.
-Sprinkle each lightly with pumpkin pie spice, if desired.
+- Make the glaze: Give the brown butter you reserved for the glaze a quick stir.
+If it’s no longer thin and liquid, warm it on the stove or in the microwave.
+Whisk in the confectioners’ sugar, milk, and vanilla extract until smooth.
+Lightly dip the top of each cookie into the glaze.
+Sprinkle a pinch of pumpkin pie spice on top of each glazed cookie, if desired.
+Return the cookies to the cooling rack and let sit until the glaze has set.
+Store covered tightly at room temperature for up to 2 days or in the refrigerator for up to 1 week.

 Notes